fmay/temp/.guides/sections.md

 step: 6-for

 ---
 We'll now introduce another kind of loop - the *for* loop.
 The for loop does exactly the same thing as the *while* loop, but it does it in a slightly different way.
+It is generally preferred to *while* loops in Javascript.

-The *while* loop statement just deals with the condition, so `while(counter<7)` in our previous example.
+The *while* loop statement just deals with the condition (`while(counter<7)` in our previous example).

 The *for* loop statement allows you to handle the following things